NIP henselian valued fields: Henselian NIP fields and tameness

-\begin{Def} Let $(K.v)$ be a henselian valued field and let $p=\mathrm{char}(Kv)$.
-We say that $(K,v)$ is \emph{roughly (separably) tame} if it satisfies all of the following properties: \begin{enumerate} \item $Kv$ is perfect, \item $v$ is (separably) algebraically maximal, \item $vK$ is roughly $p$-divisible or finitely ramified, \item if $Kv$ is finite then $vK$ is finitely ramified. \end{enumerate} \end{Def} Note that in particular every perfect roughly separable tame field is roughly tame and that every henselian tame field is roughly tame.
+\begin{Def} Let $(K,v)$ be a henselian valued field and let $p=\mathrm{char}(Kv)$.
+We say that $(K,v)$ is \emph{roughly (separably) tame} if it satisfies all of the following properties: \begin{enumerate} \item $Kv$ is perfect, \item $v$ is (separably) algebraically maximal, \item $(K,v)$ is roughly $p$-divisible or finitely ramified by $p$-divisible, \item if $Kv$ is finite then $(K,v)$ is finitely ramified. \end{enumerate} \end{Def} Note that in particular every perfect roughly separably tame field is roughly tame and that every (separably) tame field is roughly (separably) tame.

-\begin{Prop} Let $(K,v)$ be an non-trivially valued NIP field of equicharacteristic $p$.
+\begin{Prop} Let $(K,v)$ be a non-trivially valued NIP field of equicharacteristic $p$.
 Then $(K,v)$ is Kaplansky. \end{Prop} \begin{proof} Any valued field of residue characteristic $\mathrm{char}(Kv)=0$ is Kaplansky.
 So we assume $p>0$ for the rest of the proof.
-As $Kv$ in interpretable in $(K,v)$, $Kv$ is NIP and moreover, by \cite[Proposition 5.3]{KSW}, infinite.
+As $Kv$ is interpretable in $(K,v)$, $Kv$ is NIP and moreover, by \cite[Proposition 5.3]{KSW}, infinite.
 Thus, $Kv$ admits no separable extensions of degree divisible by $p$, by \cite[Corollary 4.4]{KSW}.
 The $p$-divisibility of the value group follows from \cite[Proposition 5.4]{KSW}.
 To see that $Kv$ is perfect, let $\bar a\in Kv$.
-Pick some $a\in K$ of residue $a$ and $c\in K$ of positive valuation.
+Pick some $a\in K$ of residue $\bar a$ and $c\in \mathfrak{m}_v$.
 Consider the polynomial $P(X)=X^p + c X - a$.
 As $K$ has no separable extension of degree divisible by $p$, this polynomial factors in $K$.
 As the valuation ring $\mathcal O_v$ is integrally closed, there is a factorization $P = Q \cdot R$ with $Q, R \in \mathcal O_v[X]$ non-constant and monic.
 But then this descends in $Kv$ to a factorization of $\bar P = X^p - \bar a$.
 This implies that $\bar a$ has a $p$-th root in $Kv$ and hence $Kv$ is perfect. \end{proof}